SkyeNetMC/SkyeBlock/README.md

 This plugin is developed for SkyeNetwork.
 All rights reserved.

-**SkyeBlock Plugin v1.1.0** - A comprehensive island management solution with dual command system, advanced permissions, modern Minecraft server integration, and full nether island support with dedicated void worlds and optimized directory structure.
+**SkyeBlock Plugin v2.0.0** - A comprehensive island management solution with interactive GUI system, advanced island management, nether integration, modern MiniMessage support, and enhanced security features for modern Minecraft servers.